Abandoning the Left for a move to conservatism is a tactless and dangerous response to its relapse. It’s time for us to

 In barely two years, the populist Right and, in some cases, the out-and-out far Right have made gains not only in winning power but in winning a philosophical contest over where they believe their societies should go.

-On the Left side of the political spectrum, the contest has been a different one.
-Instead of greater engagement with the Right and the direction of society as a whole, the Left has become a trojan horse for 90s multiculturalism (not initially a poor idea) and evolved it into the almost personalized division in and among demographics of identity politics.
-If more and more of the Left side of the political spectrum continue down this path into the political wilderness, more and more of the Left will become disempowered, whether it be taking office or winning referendums.
+On the Left side of the political spectrum, the contest has been different.
+Instead of greater engagement with the Right and the direction of society, the Left has become a trojan horse for 90s multiculturalism (not initially a poor idea) and evolved into the almost personalized division in and among demographics of identity politics.
+Suppose more and more of the Left side of the political spectrum continue down this path into the political wilderness.
+In that case, more and more of the Left will become disempowered, whether it be taking office or winning referendums.

 Instead of greater engagement with the Right and the direction of society as a whole, the Left has become a trojan horse for 90s multiculturalism

-As someone who, from the time I became interested in politics, considered myself to be Lefty, all I can say is this cannot continue.
+As someone who, from the time I became interested in politics, considered myself Lefty, all I can say is this cannot continue.
 This commitment to identity politics has already subdivided so much of the Left.
-The capability of ID politics going forward to produce endless further division is more than just the context of a philosophical debate.
+ID politics’ capability to produce endless further division is more than just the context of a philosophical debate.
 It has real-world consequences, including possibly putting lives in danger.